ietf-wg-diem/diem-requirements/draft-ietf-diem-requirements.md

 ### Undetectable Validation

-Digital emblem discovery MAY require that potential bearers are unable to detect when an emblem is being discovered or validated.
+A digital emblem MAY require that its discovery and validation is undetectable.
-This requirement is motivated by emblems that mark its bearer as protected and ask validators to not attack the bearer.
+This requirement is motivated by emblems that mark its bearer as protected and ask validators to not disrupt the bearer.
 If emblem discovery were detectable by the potential bearer, malicious parties could misuse the digital emblem as an intrusion detection system.

 ## Validation Requirements